tushar3260/First-repo/README.md

 # First-repo
 This is my first repository
-The Owner of this repo is Tushar Bansal
+The Owner of this repo is Tushar